What is Vulvovaginitis?

 - Teach your child to wipe from front to back after bowel movements and urination.

-- Take a bath, not a shower, every day.
+- Take a plain warm water bath, not a shower, every day.

 - Do not use bubble bath in the bathtub.